-From the moment our dad’s strongest sperm cell colluded with our mom’s fertile egg we belong to a system.
+From the moment our dad’s most potent sperm cell colluded with our mom’s fertile egg, we belong to a system.
 Throughout our lives, we encounter many different systems.
 We enter them, leave them, and stay in them from the moment we are born until we leave this giant rock called earth.
-They are basically everywhere.
+They are everywhere.
 A system is a collective of people/environment, rules, and behaviors.
 It’s a guidebook to make something work.
-To belong in a certain system means you have to abide by the rules and behaviors.
+To belong in a specific system means you have to abide by the rules and practices.
 It’s the only way to make it work.

 Since we are on the subject of the little mermaid’s voice, let’s continue down that route.
-We as actual human beings give up our voice of authenticity to belong in systems.
-If everyone goes left and the individual makes a hard turn right the system malfunctions.
+We, as actual human beings, give up our voice of authenticity to belong in systems.
+If everyone goes left and the individual makes a hard turn right, the system malfunctions.
 It’s like putting your car in reverse while going 90 on the freeway.
 So, being authentically yourself is a challenge.
 You can be yourself but only to a certain extent.
-But, do you really want to be yourself?
+But do you really want to be yourself?
 Do you really want to cause conflict in the system?
 Do you really want to put your head above the parapet?
-Systems are safe, they work for a reason.
-If you follow accordingly, you can basically blend in without ever being noticed.
+Systems are safe; they work for a reason.
+If you follow accordingly, you can blend in without ever being noticed.
 You become a part of it without any pain, but at what cost?

 The effect on you

-Systems will affect you, there is no way around it.
-What you have become is largely due to the family and community you’ve grown up in.
-All the stigma, behaviors and beliefs rubbed off on you, even if you didn’t want it.
+Systems will affect you; there is no way around it.
+What you have become is primarily due to the family and community you’ve grown up in.
+All the stigma, behaviors, and beliefs rubbed off on you, even if you didn’t want it.
 You are a product of systems.
 This is the child’s burden.
 They can’t take care of themselves and are handed down to the grace of all the lovely systems around them.

 But, you are not a cool kid.
 Your true being is something else.
 Your authentic superpower might differ 180 degrees from being the cool kid.
 This is what happens when you are unaware of your individuality and authenticity: You get dragged from one system to another, in search of an identity, just because you don’t know yourself.
 You have been conditioned so much by all these systems that you have no idea who that is when you look at yourself in the mirror.

-Some people hop from one system into the other, stretching the essence of their true being, just so they can belong and be accepted in all of them.
-Although, accepted isn’t the right word, the right word is tolerated.
-As long as you are of service your place is safe, the moment you lose that value you’re out.
+Some people hop from one system into the other, stretching the essence of their true being, so that they can belong and be accepted in all of them.
+Although accepted isn’t the right word, the right word is tolerated.
+As long as you are of service, your place is safe, the moment you lose that value you’re out.
 You’re out because you are replaceable, What makes you-you – is hidden so deep away in yourself that although you belong to all these systems and meet so many people, nobody has ever met the real you.

-You’ve lost yourself by pleasing everyone, just so you can belong in a system in which you have no place.
+You’ve lost yourself by pleasing everyone so that you can belong in a system in which you have no place.
 You’ve had it.
-You want your own individuality back.
+You want your individuality back.
 You’re angry and want revenge for all the bullshit that has been done to you by all these evil, corrupted systems!

 Fuck the system

 So, now you are mad at systems and start rebelling against them.
-Fuck your fat fuck parents, fuck your friends, fuck the community and best of all fuck the system.
+Fuck your fat fuck parents, fuck your friends, fuck the community, and best of all, fuck the system.
 You’ve done it.
-You’re completely free from all systems and are an enlightened, ultra-spiritual being.
+You’re entirely free from all systems and are an enlightened, ultra-spiritual being.
 Well-fucking-done.

 But, in reality, that’s not what happens.
 You are now so stuck in these systems you have become a slave.
 Without them, you would be nothing.
 Your entire being depends on your conflict with the systems.

 Fuck the system is something different than not giving a fuck about the system.
-Fuck the system means you are balls deep in the it because you are fighting the system.
-You act and it responds and vice versa.
+Fuck the system means you are balls deep because you are fighting the system.
+You act, and it responds and vice versa.
 There is a duality, a dependence, and an agreement.

 As much as you think you are killing the system, it owns you.
-You are a slave and the system is your master.
+You are a slave, and the system is your master.
 This is even worse than being an obedient participant in the system.
 You aren’t even a threat to the system.
 If you were, the system would get rid of you.
-And so there are those that are always in conflict with the system.
-There is anger, there are problems, there is hate and there is violence.
-There’s a lot of lost energy and a completely lost soul who just needs a hug and a hot cocoa.
+And so some are always in conflict with the system.
+There is anger, there are problems, there is hate, and there is violence.
+There’s a lot of lost energy and an utterly lost soul who just needs a hug and a hot cocoa.
 Hugs and hot cocoa have the power to solve 90% of world problems, but that’s another story.

 Denying the system

 Denying the system is dangerous.
-The husband who denies the writings on the wall comes home one day and finds out his cheating wife left him and took the kids and all his belongings.
+The husband, who denies the writings on the wall, comes home one day and finds out his cheating wife left him and took the kids and all his belongings.
 The prankster that goes to ghettos to record funny videos for his Youtube hits gets murdered.
 The severely overweight woman has a surprised look on her face when the doctor breaks the news that she will die in two years if she doesn’t stop stuffing her face with everything she sees.
-Seven billion people will have a silly look on their face after all the bees died and we don’t have shit to eat no more.
+Seven billion people will have a silly look on their faces after all the bees died, and we don’t have shit to eat anymore.
 Denying the system is the ultimate sign of not taking responsibility.